TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/installandonboard-scannerinstallconfig.md

 5. Verify that the user account configured to run the scanner service has permissions to access all the configured repositories

+6. Run [Start-AIPScannerDiagnostics](https://docs.microsoft.com/azure/information-protection/deploy-aip-scanner#troubleshooting-using-scanner-diagnostic-tool) in order to troubleshoot common issues when deploying scanner

-6. If you still experience issues, please export the scanner logs and add them to your ticket.
+7. If you still experience issues, please export the scanner logs and add them to your ticket.

 ### Export Azure Information Protection Scanner logs